nextgis/docs_ngcom/source/collector.rst

    Examples of data collection organizers

-A *participant of data collection* is a person who collect data in the field.
+A *participant of data collection* is a person who collects data in the field.
 His task is to describe properties of a real object in the field.
 Before active spreading of mobile devices people collected data using a paper notebook and writing implements.
 Nowadays mobile devices help to simplify this process and decrease a number of mistakes, so that we suppose, that every participant of data collection has a mobile device.

 Principles of work with NextGIS Collector
 -----------------------------------------

-NextGIS Collector - is a technology created for simplifying of spatial data collection in the field.
+NextGIS Collector is a technology created for simplifying of spatial data collection in the field.

-NextGIS Collector allows an owner of created on nextgis.com Web GIS  to organize a team of a few people and to begin data collection using mobile devices.
+NextGIS Collector allows an owner of created on nextgis.com Web GIS to organize a team and to begin data collection using mobile devices.

-NextGIS Collector is a technologic stack allowing to create a dataflow between an organizer and participants of data collection for effective supervision over the process and for an easement of data collection (a process is described in a previous section.
+NextGIS Collector is a technologic stack allowing to create a dataflow between an organizer and participants of data collection for effective supervision over the process and for an easement of data collection (a process is described in a previous section).

 .. figure:: _static/ngc-data-collection-team-ngc_eng.png
    :name: A place of NextGIS Collector among participants of data collection process